jameshball/osci-render/README.md

 # osci-render

-Program for drawing objects, text, and images on an oscilloscope using sh.ball.audio output.
+Program for drawing objects, text, and images on an oscilloscope using audio output.

 This allows for 3D rendering of `.obj` files, `.svg` images, and `.txt` files.